What is critical illness cover?

 - Pay off your mortgage debt

 - Pay off personal debts (loans, credit card, car finance)

 - Pay for a carer to cope with the demands of your condition.

-Critical illness protection expires after a pay out, or when the policy term ends and there is no cash-in value.
+Critical illness protection expires after a pay out is issued, or when the policy term ends.
+There is no cash-in value.

 Do not confuse critical and terminal illness cover – the latter pays out if you are diagnosed with a terminal illness and are predicted to die within 12 months.
 Often terminal illness cover is included as standard on a life insurance policy.

 Even if you have no financial commitments or dependants, the added protection of critical illness may cover your lost income and help maintain your lifestyle if unable to work.

-If you have dependents who rely on your income, you are even more likely to want the reassurance that your loved ones would be protected, if you are unable to work due to ill health.
+If you have dependants who rely on your income, you are even more likely to want the reassurance that your loved ones would be protected, if you are unable to work due to ill health.

 Questions to ask yourself if you were unable to work due to illness:

 - Could you afford the monthly mortgage repayments or rent?